104-wonohfor/Hotel-Management/README.md

 # HotelManagement
-A hotel management project using Java Swing, RabbitMQ, and SQL Server.
+A (Hotel Management) project using Java Swing, RabbitMQ, and SQL Server.